 On July 22, 2015, the federal government and the Vancouver Fraser Port Authority announced funding for the installation of shore power facilities for container vessels at two terminals: Deltaport in Delta, B.C. and Centerm in Vancouver.

 This is a significant milestone for the shore power project.
 Total project funding is $12 million: $6 million from Transport Canada’s Shore Power Technology for Ports Program and $6 million from the Vancouver Fraser Port Authority.
-Both shore power operations are expected to be operational by March 31, 2017.
+Both shore power operations are expected to be operational by the end of 2017.

 We are continuing to take the lead to make shore power connections available at all marine terminals within our jurisdiction, as well as incenting shipping lines to use shore power by offering harbour dues discounts for vessels that are shore-power enabled.